-32. WHAT ARE THE STATE INCOME TAX CONSEQUENCES IF I INDICATE ON MY FPCA FORM THAT I "INTEND TO RETURN"?
+2. ST-2: WHAT ARE THE STATE INCOME TAX CONSEQUENCES IF I INDICATE ON MY FEDERAL POST CARD APPLICATION (FPCA) FORM THAT I "INTEND TO RETURN"?

 We aren't able to provide tax advice, but please be aware that when you fill in your Federal Post Card Application (FPCA), selecting "I intend to return" rather than "my return is uncertain" may contribute towards establishing yourself as a tax resident in your voting state.

-Because the legal requirements to establish "residence" or "domicile" for tax purposes are determined by state law and the specific facts of your life, before you note that you intend to return on your form you may consider seeking advice on these matters from your tax professional.
+Because the legal requirements to establish "residence" or "domicile" for tax purposes are determined by state law and the specific facts of your life, before you note that you intend to return on your form you may consider seeking advice on these matters from a tax professional.

-33. MY STATE SENDS ME A FULL BALLOT WITH BOTH STATE AND FEDERAL ELECTIONS.
+3. ST-3: MY STATE SENDS ME A FULL BALLOT WITH BOTH STATE AND FEDERAL ELECTIONS.
 CAN I PROTECT MYSELF FROM STATE INCOME TAX LIABILITY IF I ONLY VOTE FOR THE FEDERAL OFFICES?